odinuv/web/en/apv/walkthrough/dynamic-page/index.md

 {% endhighlight %}

 ### Task 2 -- Using variables
-Now define the number of columns and rows of the textarea as PHP variables.
+Now define the number of columns and rows of the textarea as PHP variables and output them for the browser.

 {: .solution}
 {% highlight php %}